Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces

-We studied the structural similarity between the CryinGAN and training structures by analyzing the coordination environment (motifs) of atoms in the disordered interface region.
-The CrystalNNFingerprint \cite{RN263}, which contains the coordination likelihoods and local structure order parameters of a given atom, was calculated and averaged across structures in each dataset.
-We calculated the fingerprints of the cations (Li and Sc) in the interface region coordinated to the anions (Cl and O).
-For Li species, Table \ref{table_fingerprint_Li} shows the Euclidean distance and cosine similarity between the (average) interface fingerprint of the training and CryinGAN datasets.
-For comparison, we also performed the same analysis for a dataset of high-interface-energy structures (interface energy $>$ 0 J/m$^2$) that were randomly generated and relaxed.
-Compared to the high energy dataset, the CryinGAN dataset has a lower Euclidean distance and a higher cosine similarity to the low energy dataset, indicating that the interface Li atoms in the CryinGAN structures are more similar to the low-interface-energy training structures, than the high-interface-energy structures.
+We also compared the CryinGAN structures to a dataset of high-interface-energy structures ($>$ 0 J/m$^2$) that were randomly generated and relaxed.
+We analyzed the coordination motif fingerprints of the cations (Li and Sc) in the interface region coordinated to the anions (Cl and O), to determine the structural similarities/differences.
+The comparison for Li motifs showed smaller differences (see ESI Supplementary Note 3 for more details), so we focus the discussion here on Sc motifs.
+Table \ref{table_fingerprint_Sc} shows the Euclidean distance and cosine similarity between the average interface Sc fingerprint of the CryinGAN/high energy dataset and the training dataset.
+The CryinGAN dataset has a lower Euclidean distance and higher cosine similarity than the high energy dataset.
+These results indicate that the interface Sc atoms in the CryinGAN structures are more similar to the low-interface-energy training structures, than the high-interface-energy structures.